 How to Manage Project Assumptions

-As few projects start with absolute certainty, most projects will be based on many assumptions.
+Most projects begin with some level of uncertainty, which means they rely on assumptions.
 An assumption is something you believe will be true in the future.

 Some assumptions must be made on projects when there is a lack of information available to predict the future accurately.
 If project managers had to wait for absolute certainty, most projects would never get off the starting block within organizations!

-For example, if the required resources are not available, then key project milestones may be missed and the project will fail to achieve a successful outcome.
+For example, if the required resources are not available, then key project milestones may be missed and the project may fall short of its goals.

-Project managers have to manage and mitigate using informed assumptions and constraints.
-Project managers need to make a brief and clear-cut description of any project assumptions related to:
+To avoid this, project managers have to manage and mitigate using informed assumptions and constraints.
+These assumptions often relate to:

 • Business Sponsorship